fzi-forschungszentrum-informatik/P3IV/docs/sections/usage.md

   "meta_state":
     <VEHICLE_ID_INTEGER>: [<DESTINATION_LANELET_ID_INTEGER>, <PLANNER_PKG_NAME>]
 ```
 The test cases specify how p3iv should run the current simulation.
 It starts with `"simulation_type"` key, which specifies if the simulation is an "open-loop" or "closed-loop" simulation.
-An open-loop simulation discards planned actions in a single timestamp and reads motion from a dataset.
-In contrast, a closed-loop simulation only reads initial data and then applies the planned actions by eventually overwriting the ground truth.
 The key `"source"` specifies whether to read data from a dataset or to perform an internal simulation.
 The key `"map"` defines the Lanelet2 map file name.
 Drone datasets typically contain multiple recordings per map.
 If simulation data is read from a dataset, the entry `"track_file_number"` defines which track record for the defined map should be used.
 The timestamp entries `"timestamp_begin"` and `"timestamp_end"` specify for which timestamps intervals the simulation shall be run.
 The entry `"vehicle_of_interest"` specifies the vehicle ID that is the _ego_ (or the _host_) vehicle.
 The whole processing is done from the perspective of this vehicle.
 The entry `"meta_state"` defines to which lanelet ID a vehicle is heading and what type of planner that vehicle is using.
 The keys are the vehicle IDs and the values are a list of integer and a planner package name.
 All vehicle IDs defined in `meta_state` do closed-loop simulation.
 In other words, they react to the changes in the simulation environment.

 .. note::
    Whereas, the numbers specified with ``"timestamp_begin"`` and ``"timestamp_end"`` are relevant for reading from drone datasets, they are irrelevant for internal simulation, as this is independent of any dataset.
 An internal simulation only considers the duration between begin and end.